 Types of contributions¶

-There are many ways to contribute: writing tutorials or blog posts, improving the documentation, helping other users, submitting bug reports and feature requests or writing code which can be incorporated into Arbor itself.
+There are many ways to contribute: sharing models, writing tutorials or blog posts, improving the documentation, helping other users, submitting bug reports and feature requests or writing code which can be incorporated into Arbor itself.

 Use the Arbor Discussions page for support questions.

 Arbor uses Git for version control and Github to host its code repository and nearly all of its infrastructure.

 If you’re not familiar with Git or Github, please have at look at this introduction.